by Gabe Beita Kiser

 The 2020 model's update is the introduction of the long-anticipated 3.0-liter turbo that was available in Europe for some time now.
 Shared with the new Toyota Supra, as well as the M240i and numerous other BMWs, the B58 is an evolution of the excellent N55 motor that did duty in countless models before.
 The bigger engine adds a few pounds to the Z4's curb weight, but power jumps up by 128 hp, while torque gets an increase of 74 lb-ft.
 Styling is also updated on the M40i version to help differentiate the model, with an aerodynamic body kit and Shadowline exterior trim as part of the standard M Sport package.

-A compactly packaged roadster, the Z4 sDrive30i measures 170.7 inches long, 73.4 inches wide and 51.4 inches tall.
-The M40i has almost identical measurements but rides 0.1 inches lower thanks to its M Sport adaptive suspension.
+A compactly packaged roadster, the Z4 sDrive30i measures 170.7 inches in length, 73.4 inches in width and 51.4 inches in height.
+The M40i has almost identical dimensions in comparison, but rides 0.1 inches lower thanks to its M Sport adaptive suspension.
 The wheelbase is 97.2 inches, and base curb weight is 3,287 lbs for the 30i and 3,457 for the M40i model.
 This places it in lightweight company, much lighter than the likes of the Jaguar F-Type Convertible.

 We drove the 2019 Z4 30i model (254 hp and 294 lb-ft/0-60mph: 5.2 seconds) and were impressed by the smooth acceleration and spritely nature of the engine.
 With the addition of the M40i model and much more power being sent to the rear wheels through an M Sport differential, the smiles generated are more frequently occuring and even broader.
 The rev-happy 3.0-liter straight-six turbo produces 382 hp and 368 lb-ft of torque and is more than happy to oblige if you intend to get yourself locked up for speeding.
-The 0-60mph dash is dispensed of in just 3.9 seconds, which is mindblowing when you consider that such figures were almost exclusively the reserve of Italian exotica just a decade ago.
-The Z4 tops out at 155 mph in either guise and will get there smoothly, efficiently, and quickly, thanks to its eight-speed automatic gearbox.
+The 0 to 60 mph dash is dispensed in just 3.9 seconds, which is mindblowing when you consider that such figures were almost exclusively the reserve of Italian exotica just a decade ago.
+The Z4's top speed is capped at 155 mph in either configuration but it'll get there smoothly, efficiently, and quickly, thanks to its eight-speed automatic gearbox.
 That M Sport rear differential will also allow some hooliganism and sideways tomfoolery if you so desire, making the Z4 even more fun to play with.
 It can do precision too, though.
 The Z4 lapped the Nurburgring Nordschleife in 7:55.41, a scarcely believable 2.2 seconds quicker than the M2 managed back in 2015.

 The decision to revive the Z4 with a soft-top instead of a complicated and heavy, space-eating retractable hard-top has paid dividends in how the car behaves too.
 An almost perfect 50/50 distribution of weight means that the Z4 remains neutral and precise around corners when moderate throttle is applied, with more power giving you progressively more angle without forcing you to question whether your insurance is up to date.
 The steering is a little numb as with most electrically-assisted setups, but the car follows its inputs perfectly.
 Mid-corner bumps are well-managed and the brakes inspire more aggressive driving, remaining fade-free and sharp.
 The highest praise we can heap on the Z4 is that the 30i is agile and fun, and the addition of a heavier engine with more power takes nothing away from that feeling.
 You can feel that the M40i wants to accelerate, but it's never too much for the car to handle, never a hairy experience.
 Instead, you are encouraged to drive faster.
 However, sudden stabs at the accelerator can momentarily upset the car as it steps out of line ever so slightly, but not so aggressively that your instincts tell you to take a course in drifting just to be able to make it around the block.
 Again, we can't help but wonder how much more engagement we might feel if we were in charge of gear selection with the aid of three pedals, rather than two paddles.